timosalm/devx-container-platform-workshop/workshop/content/exercises/knative.md

 **Configuration** is the statement of what the running system should look like.
 You provide details about the desired container image, environment variables, and the like.
 Knative converts this information into lower-level Kubernetes concepts like *Deployments*.
 In fact, those of you with some Kubernetes familiarity might be wondering what Knative is adding.
 After all, you can just create and submit a *Deployment* yourself, no need to use another component for that.

 Which takes us to **Revisions**.
 These are snapshots of a *Configuration*.
 Each time that you change a *Configuration*, Knative first creates a *Revision*, and in fact, it is the *Revision* that is converted into lower-level primitives.
 It's the ability to selectively target traffic that makes *Revisions* a necessity.
-In vanilla Kubernetes, you can roll forward and can roll back, but you can't do so with traffic.
+In vanilla Kubernetes, you can roll forward and roll back, but you can't do so with traffic.
 You can only do it with instances of the Service.

 A **Route** maps a network endpoint to one or more *Revisions*.
 You can manage the traffic in several ways, including fractional traffic and named routes.